daily-co/daily-js/README.md

 </html>
 ```

-To use with a bundler like webpack or rollup, you can install this
+Of course, you can also use a bundler like webpack or rollup.
+Install
-module into your `package.json` and `node_modules` like so:
+this github repo into your `package.json` and `node_modules`.

 ```
 npm install --save daily-co/daily-js

 ```

-Then in your javascript:
+Then in your application code:

 ```
 // webpack/node-style require